-As presented by Mazyar Shadman, M.D., M.P.H., Associate Professor and physician at Fred Hutchinson Cancer Center ("Fred Hutch") and University of Washington, the data demonstrated high efficacy and a very favorable safety profile in all patients (n=25).
-Five dose levels were used during the study, and complete responses were observed at all dose levels.
-Durable responses were observed in a wide range of hematologic malignancies including follicular lymphoma ("FL"),

-CLL, diffuse large B-cell lymphoma ("DLBCL"), and Waldenstrom macroglobulinemia ("WM").
-An overall response rate ("ORR") of 96% and complete response ("CR") rate of 72% was observed in all patients across all dose levels.
-Additionally, two patients had been previously treated with CD19-directed CAR T therapy and subsequently relapsed, and both responded to treatment, one patient with FL with a CR and the other with DLBCL with a partial response.
+The interim Phase 1/2 data on MB-106 were updated at an oral presentation at the 2022 European Hematology Association ("EHA 2022") from June 9-12, 2022.
+As presented by Mazyar Shadman, M.D., M.P.H., Associate Professor and Physician at Fred Hutch and University of Washington, the data demonstrated high efficacy and a very favorable safety profile in all patients (n=26).
+Five dose levels were investigated during the study, and complete responses were observed at all dose levels.
+Durable responses were observed in a wide range of hematologic malignancies including follicular lymphoma ("FL"), CLL, diffuse large B-cell lymphoma ("DLBCL"), and Waldenstrom macroglobulinemia ("WM").
+An overall response rate ("ORR") of 96% and complete response ("CR") rate of 73% was observed in all patients across all dose levels.
+Additionally, two patients had been previously treated with CD19-directed CAR T therapy and subsequently relapsed, and both achieved CR in response to MB-106 treatment, one patient with FL and one patient with DLBCL.

 CAR T expansion was observed across all dose levels.
-At the 28-day evaluation, a favorable safety profile was observed in all 25 patients.
+At the 28-day evaluation, a favorable safety profile was observed in all patients.
 No patients experienced grade 3 or 4 cytokine release syndrome or immune effector cell-associated neurotoxicity syndrome ("ICANS"), and none of the FL patients experienced ICANS of any grade (n=18).
+We are in the process of manufacturing the first dose for the Mustang-sponsored Phase 1/2 clinical trial and expect to infuse the patient in the next 60 days.
+We further expect to enroll 3 to 6 patients in this trial by the end of 2022.